-Allison joined the Westchester Children’s Association (WCA) in 1998 as Deputy Director for the Children’s Health Initiative.
-She is currently responsible for WCA’s programmatic initiatives, leading WCA’s advocacy partnerships and community mobilization efforts.
+Allison became Westchester Children’s Association (WCA) Executive Director in July 2018.
+She joined WCA in 1998 as the Program Coordinator for the Children’s Health Initiative.
+In 2008, she was promoted to Deputy Director, responsible for WCA’s programmatic initiatives, leading WCA’s advocacy partnerships and community mobilization efforts.
 Allison received her BA from Amherst College and an MBA from the NYU Stern School of Business.
-She brings over 20 years of experience in non-profit and community work both in the US and West Africa, as a Peace Corps Volunteer.
+She brings over 25 years of experience in non-profit and community work both in the US and West Africa, as a Peace Corps Volunteer.
 After working in banking for three years, she returned to her passion of community development.
 She has held management positions at the National Civic League and Associated Black Charities.
 Ms. Lake has worked in youth development with the City Volunteer Corps program in New York City and the YWCA of White Plains & Central Westchester.
-Allison lives in Greenburgh with her husband and two children.
+Allison is a homegrown Westchesterite, lives in Greenburgh with her husband and has two young adult children.

 Limarie joined Westchester Children’s Association in October 2007, and leads our data initiative Children by the Numbers.
 She has had extensive management, training, and marketing experience in the private, non-profit, and government sectors.
 Previously she served as a consultant for New York City’s Department of Small Business Services, Manager of Training & Business Development at Public Health Solutions, and Assistant Manager of Data Census & Applications at Wyeth Pharmaceuticals (now part of Pfizer).
 Limarie received her BA from Bryn Mawr College, and her MPA from Columbia University’s School of International and Public Affairs.
-She is currently training for the New York City Marathon.
 Limarie lives in White Plains with her husband and son.